Facts and Questions About the Auto Show

 What is there at the show to entertain the kids (or me)?

-We have scheduled a variety of walk around entertainment.
+We have scheduled a variety of entertainment.
 Since every available piece of floor is needed for the cars, we don’t have a specific stage area.
-This year your kids can get balloon animals by balloon artist and comedian Mr Twisty, facepainting by Audra Miller, see stilt walker SEANO! or see the Incredible Larry on his unicycle!
-The Lime Rock Park booth will also have a mock racecar and fun activities to check out!
-This year we will be featuring CirqOvation Aerialists mid-day on Saturday.
+This year your kids can get balloon animals by balloon artist and comedian Mr Twisty, facepainting by Audra Miller, and returning this year will be CirqOvation Aerialists mid-day on Saturday.
 They will be on the main floor inside the arena.
 We usually do get some concept or promotional cars, and there are often small contests or other activities at the exhibitor booths.
 Check out the Entertainment page for specific days and times!